Alienmaster/BA-Programs/README.md

 If you want to use an actual subtitling system for BBB click [here](https://github.com/uhh-lt/bbb-live-subtitles).

 # Live Subtitling for BBB
-This project is a plugin for automatic subtitling in BigBlueButton (BBB), an open source web conferencing system. bbb-live-subtitles will run real time automatic speech recognition (ASR) and will generate subtitle captions on-the-fly.
+This project is a plugin for automatic subtitling in BigBlueButton (BBB), an open source web conferencing system.
+BA-Programs will run real time automatic speech recognition (ASR) and will generate subtitle captions on-the-fly.
 No cloud services are used for ASR, instead we use our own speech recognition models that can be run locally.
 This ensures that no privacy issues arise.
 There are a german and english model already build and ready to use (english runs only with pykaldi > 0.2.0 and Python 3.8)

 # Subtitling of BBB Participants
 Currently, each BBB participant is subtitled individually.
 We use Kaldi/pyKaldi for automatic speech recognition (ASR).
 Any nnet3 compatible Kaldi model can be used.
 We offer free and ready to use models for [German ASR](https://github.com/uhh-lt/kaldi-tuda-de/) and an English model is available as well.